 The actor continues to juggle big-budget movies and independent films effectively.
 Cillian Murphy has always been a private person.
-But despite his aversion to the spotlight, he’s now a global star thanks to the success of the TV series Peaky Blinders and his recent collaboration with director Christopher Nolan, Oppenheimer.
+But despite his aversion to the spotlight, he’s now a global star thanks to the success of the TV series Peaky Blinders and his recent collaboration with director Christopher Nolan in one of the best films of 2023.
 Quickly then, let’s take a moment to appreciate and celebrate some of the best Cillian Murphy movies and TV shows:

 Best Cillian Murphy Movies and TV Shows